 You must ask the appropriate government agency for an MCC before you get a mortgage and buy your home.
 Contact your state or local housing finance agency for information about the availability of MCCs in your area.

 To claim the credit, complete IRS Form 8396, Mortgage Interest Credit, and attach it to your income tax return.

 If you itemize your deductions on IRS Schedule A (Form 1040), Itemized Deductions, you must reduce your home mortgage interest deduction by the amount of the mortgage interest credit allowable for the tax year.

 If you paid the mortgage interest to a related person, you can’t claim the credit.

 You may be able to take Residential Energy Credits, if you made energy-saving improvements to your home and it’s in the United States.
 For example: You may qualify if you install exterior windows that meet or exceed the Energy Star Program requirements to reduce heat loss.

 Residential Energy Credits

-- The residential energy efficient property credit, which you can claim for property that’s placed in service by the end of 2019.
+- The residential energy efficient property credit, which you can claim for property that’s placed in service between January 1, 2016 and December 31, 2023.

-- The nonbusiness energy property credit, which applies to property you placed in service (installed and ready to use) in 2018 and 2019.
-There is a total combined credit limit of $500 for all tax years after 2005.
+- The nonbusiness energy property credit, which applies to property you placed in service (installed and ready to use) by December 31, 2021.
+The lifetime limitation aggregate credit for all tax years after 2005 is $500.